Checkmarx/kics/docs/running-kics.md

 Results that point from line 1 to 6 will be ignored.

-For Bicep, `ignore-block` is only usable within a `resource` block, either for the whole block or for a single property.
+For Bicep, `ignore-block` can be used to ignore the next code block (resource or property block).

 ```bicep
 1: resource storageAccount 'Microsoft.Storage/storageAccounts@2021-06-01' = {